The 7 Worst Things About Being a Male

 If you're a woman, you may point out that it's no party having to put up with those sexually obsessed angry competitive show-offs.
 I'd agree that's a reasonable argument.
 But at least you get to live a few extra years, in peace.

 The saddest part is that I didn't just make this all up.
 There's hard data on how hard it is to be a man other than James Bond.
-Below I list a small sample of the references documenting the sad plight of those of us handicapped with a Y chromosome (for the other side of the story, see The 7 BEST things about being a male.)
+Below you'll find a small sample of the references documenting the sad plight of those of us handicapped with a Y chromosome (for the other side of the story, see The 7 BEST Things About Being a Male.)

 Douglas T. Kenrick is the author of Sex, Murder, and the Meaning of Life: A psychologist investigates how evolution, cognition, and complexity are revolutionizing our view of human nature.
 The book discusses the psychology of sex differences and similarities, among other less profound topics, such as the meaning of life.
 His new book, just released in September 2013, is: The Rational Animal: How evolution made us smarter than we think.
-Check out this 3 minute video in which he and coauthor Vlad Griskevicius discuss the books 2 main themes.
+Check out this three-minute video in which he and coauthor Vlad Griskevicius discuss the book's two main themes.

 Bank, B. J., & Hansford, S. L. (2000).
 Gender and friendship: Why are men's best same-sex friendships less intimate and supportive?
 Personal Relationship, 7, 63-78.

 Barbee, A. P., Cunningham, M. R., Winstead, B. A., Derlega, V. J., Gulley, M. R., Yankeelov, P. A., & Druen, P. B. (1993).
 Effects of gender role expectations on the social support process.
 Journal of Social Issues, 49, 175-190.